Succession Planning: Cultivate Doesn’t Always Begin With “C”

 Unfortunately, there isn’t much we can do to eliminate these biases completely.
 After all, we’re human, and stereotyping is part of our mental framework.
 Companies can reduce the effect of any one manager’s biases, however, by expanding the type of data collected for the succession planning process and the number of people involved in offering feedback on specific employees.

-To see how TalentGuard can help you implement effective Succession Planning Tools for your organization, visit our Succession Planning Software page or request a demo.
+To see how TalentGuard can help you implement effective Succession Planning Tools and keep manager bias out of your organization, visit our Succession Planning Software page or request a demo.

 Resource Box Header Why Your Company Needs a Succession Plan